rohammosalli/python-app/README.md

 ##### Ingress Security
 if we want to Using nginx-ingress controller to restrict access by IP we need do some thing, The default value of controller.service.externalTrafficPolicy in the nginx ingress helm chart is ‘Cluster’, we need to change this value to ‘Local’.
 With the default value of ‘Cluster’ the ingress controller does not see the actual source ip from the client request but an internal IP.
 After setting this value to ‘Local’ the ingress controller gets the unmodified source ip of the client request.

-the we can set our rule in ingress
+Then we can set our rule in ingress
 ```yaml
 annotations:
     ingress.kubernetes.io/whitelist-source-range: 49.36.X.X/32